UPS employee dies of COVID-19 infection in Kentucky

-LOS ANGELES (Reuters) - A United Parcel Service Inc (UPS.N) worker employed in Kentucky died over the weekend from a COVID-19 infection, Gov. Andy Beshear said at a public health briefing on Monday.
+LOS ANGELES (Reuters) - A United Parcel Service Inc worker employed in Kentucky died over the weekend from a COVID-19 infection, Gov. Andy Beshear said at a public health briefing on Monday.

 UPS separately said that a “valued member of our management team” at its Worldport global shipping hub in Louisville, Kentucky, had died.
 UPS declined to give the man’s cause of death, citing medical privacy laws.